AlphaSphereDotAI/disease_assistant/README.md

-# disease_assistant
+# Disease Assistant Agent Multi-System

-Disease Assistant Agent Multi-System helps people with their diseases, accepts text and images as input.
+We plan to build an Agentic Multi-System that helps people with their diseases.
+We plan to make it able to accept text and images as input and create an MCP server (if needed).